Residents should use the form above to apply for a new or renewal LTC or FID.

 (Upon reading these instructions and completing your firearms application, you should bring your application, copies of safety certificates and a check made payable to "Town of Newbury" to the Newbury Police Department and the dispatcher will schedule you with an appointment to meet with the firearms licensing officer.
 We recommend renewal applications be dropped off between 2-3 months PRIOR to the expiration date on the card.
 New applications generally take 6 weeks after your appointment with the firearms licensing officer to be activated.)

-If you misplaced your PIN#, please email Sgt.
-Patty Fisher and provide her with your full name, date of birth, contact phone number and license number and she will be in touch with you to provide you with your PIN#.
+If you misplaced your PIN#, please email Officer Nathan Hunter and provide him with your full name, date of birth, contact phone number and license number and he will be in touch with you to provide you with your PIN#.

 (Newbury Police Department can only access PIN information for licenses they originally issued, if your license was initially issued out of another police department, please contact that departments firearms licensing officer for assistance.)